Juan Tusquets Terrats

 Juan Tusquets Terrats (March 31, 1901 – October 25, 1998) was a Spanish priest, author of the best selling book Orígenes de la revolución española.
 Turned into a fierce antisemite and even fiercer antimasonic polemicist during the Spanish Second Republic, he became one of the main disseminators of the "contubernio judeomasónico" conspiracy theory in that period.

-Life and opinions
+Life, influence and anti-semitism

 He was born in Barcelona on March 31, 1901, into a wealthy banking family of the Catalan bourgeoisie.
 His father was a descendant of Jewish bankers, a Catalan nationalist, and a friend of Francesc Cambó.
+His mother came from the Milà family, who had been the patrons of Gaudí.
+In his adolescence, Tusquets was a militant Catalan nationalist.
+Following his secondary education at a Jesuit school, he attended the University of Louvain, but transferred to the Pontifical University in Tarragona following the death of his father, where he completed his doctorate on Ramon Llull.

 Tusquets was ordained in 1926 and noted for his piety and culture.
+The process of his ordination was accelerated, allowing him to avoid military service.
 As a teacher in the seminary of Barcelona he was commissioned to write a book on Madame Blavatsky's theosophism.
 He developed 'an obsessive interest in secret societies'.
 By the time of the Spanish Second Republic his obsession had developed into a fierce antisemitism and an even greater hatred of Freemasonry.
 He turned against Catalanism and falsely accused the Catalan politician Francesc Macia of being a Freemason.
-Working with another priest, Joaquín Guiu Bonastre, he built up a network of "informants" - Freemasons who told him about lodge meetings.
+Working with another priest, Joaquín Guiu Bonastre, he built up a network of "informants," Freemasons who told him about lodge meetings.
 He contributed articles to the Carlist newspaper El Correo Catalán.